It’s Wednesday night , so this series continues.

-I really hope this is somewhat interesting to you, ’cause after glancing over part 9 to remember where I was in the story, I’m finding myself a little more grating than interesting!
+I really hope this is somewhat interesting to you, ’cause after glancing over part 9 to remember where I was, I’m finding myself a little more grating than interesting!
 (Oof.)
 And then, being self-deprecating can be grating too!
 This is turning into a mess, huh?

-Hopefully today’s post will be more fun, ’cause I’m gonna talk a little about my best flaw – my stubborn craziness.
+Hopefully today’s post will be fun, ’cause I’m gonna talk about my best flaw – my stubborn craziness.

 I’ve been a little hesitant to talk about exactly how much it bothered me to miss work, because people act as though you’re crazy, or like you really can’t care that much about some job while in a somewhat life-threatening situation.
 I did.